GreenMouth/Data-Science-Lab-Final-Project/src/README.md

 </li
 <li>

-`graphs` has a copy of every graph used in our final report
+`Graphs` has a copy of every graph used in our final report

 </li>

 </ul>